about

 A Rule-based Parser built in C++

-Several years ago I built a protype to illustrate some design ideas for one of my graduate classes and to serve as help for a code analysis project that I wanted to assign to them.
+Several years ago I built a prototype to illustrate some design ideas for one of my graduate classes and to serve as help for a code analysis project that I assigned to them.
 The parser had to be simple enough and easy enough to use for students to understand it and incorporate successfully into their projects in a week or two and still get the project assignment turned in on time.
 That prototype has since been used in a couple of Doctoral research projects and by many of my graduate classes on a variety of projects.
 We've found it to be an effective facility for learning language structure in the classroom and building research tools in the lab.

 Design: